smart-data-models/Consumption/ConsumptionPoint/doc/spec_IT.md

       x-ngsi:
         type: Property
     type:
       description: NGSI entity type.
-Code is used to describe a consumption point
+It has to be ConsumptionPoint
+      enum:
+        - ConsumptionPoint
       type: string
       x-ngsi:
         type: Property